samAricha/samAricha/README.md

 - 👋 Hi, I’m Aricha
 - 👀 I’m interested in Android and Backend Development
-- 🌱 I’m currently learning BlcokChain Development
+- 🌱 I’m currently learning BlcokChain Development using PHP Laravel
-- 💞️ I’m looking to collaborate on Hacking Payment Systems
+- 💞️ I’m looking to collaborate on Hacking Payment Systems in Kenya
 - 📫 How to reach me samaricha001@gmail.com

 <!---